 Data from a study suggests that consuming excess soy isoflavones (>100mg/ day) can lead to reduced ovarian function in premenopausal women (7).
-Also, certain tissues such as the breast, uterus, and ovaries are sensitive to estrogen, and large doses of soy isoflavones can cause cancerous cells in them.
+Also, specific tissues such as the breast, uterus, and ovaries are sensitive to estrogen, and large doses of soy isoflavones can cause cancerous cells in them.
 Additionally, you may also experience short-term side effects such as headache, fatigue, breast tenderness, and indigestion.

 Are Soy Isoflavone Supplements Safe?

 Soy isoflavones are sold as dietary supplements, so, the US Food and Drug Administration does not approve of them.
 They are also not subjected to rigorous testing for their safety or suitability.
 While the dietary intake of soy (in limited quantity) may not cause any adverse effects, there are no well-controlled studies to say the same in the case of supplements.

 If you are not allergic to soy and are not comfortable with other methods to combat infertility, you may talk to your doctor before trying these supplements.